The Mi electric toothbrush is far from a bad toothbrush and is certainly not bad value.

 - Better options exist (see other choices)

-The 3 BIG Questions about the Xiaomi Mi toothbrush
+The 3 BIG questions about the Xiaomi Mi

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Mi smart toothbrush.
 If we have missed something, let us know in the comments.

-If you want more detail, you can read our full Xiaomi Mi electric toothbrush review further down the page.
+If you want more detail, you can read my full Xiaomi Mi electric toothbrush review further down the page.